A staggering £127 billion is currently invested in NS&I Premium Bonds by more than 24m people – equivalent to a third of the UK population.

 Premium Bonds are offered by NS&I which is backed by the government, meaning they are 100% secure.
 The minimum amount you can invest in Premium Bonds is £25 and the maximum is £50,000.

-You won’t earn any interest on any money held in Premium Bonds, but your bonds will be entered into a prize draw each month where you could win one of two £1m prizes, or smaller cash prizes ranging in value from £25 up to £100,000.
+You won’t earn any interest on any money held in Premium Bonds but, as mentioned, your bonds will be entered into a prize draw each month where you could win one of two £1m prizes, or smaller cash prizes ranging in value from £25 up to £100,000.

 You can buy Premium Bonds on behalf of children or grandchildren up to the age of 16 and you can cash in your bonds whenever you want.